-Rock Steady Boxing – The Commons on Marice, an affiliate program of Rock Steady Boxing, Inc., enables individuals with Parkinson’s disease to fight their disease by providing non-contact boxing-style fitness programs that are designed to improve their quality-of-life and sense of efficacy and self-worth.
+The Commons on Marice offers Rock Steady Boxing classes, an affiliate program of Rock Steady Boxing Inc., which enable individuals with Parkinson’s disease to fight their disease by providing non-contact, boxing-style fitness programs that are designed to improve their quality of life, sense of efficacy and self-worth.

-Rock Steady Boxing at The Commons on Marice offers different levels of classes to accommodate varying degrees of Parkinson’s fitness.
+Rock Steady Boxing at The Commons on Marice offers different levels of in-person classes to accommodate varying degrees of Parkinson’s fitness.

 Friends for boxers and caregivers.